Privacy policy

 If you are a ‘joint’ or a ‘family’ member of our Wildlife Trust, we will address communications to all those listed on your membership.
 If you wish to update this at any point, please let us know.

 If your Wildlife Trust membership was purchased as a gift, we will use the address provided by the purchaser to send you information about our work in the post.
-This will include a ‘renewal letter’, which we will send you when your membership is due to expire, to see if you would like to continue supporting our charity.
+If applicable, your membership ‘renewal letter’ will be sent to the gift purchaser when your membership is due to expire, to see if they would like to renew your gift.
+You can of course, renew your membership yourself.

-Unless we hear from you directly, we will continue to send you information about our work for up to 12 months after your membership has ended.
-This is just in case your support was cancelled accidentally, by for example changing your bank account details, and you wish to update your details with us.
+Unless we hear from you directly, we will continue to send you information about our work for up to two years after your membership has ended.
+This is just in case your support was cancelled accidentally, by for example changing your bank account details or your personal circumstances may change, and you would like to stay in touch and re-join as a member.

 Your personal data also helps us to get to know you better and to develop a ‘profile’ of you on our secure supporter database.
 This ‘profile’ enables us to send you the information listed above in a timely and relevant way, to suit you.
 For example, keeping track of the donations you make to our organisation helps us to send you information about fundraising appeals that we feel you would like to hear about.
 Likewise, keeping a record of your wildlife interests that you may tell us about in one of our Membership Surveys, helps us to send you relevant project updates.